nehal3589/GP-multilabel-arabic-hate-speech-detection/README.md

 The framework combines textual and emoji-based features to capture both explicit and implicit forms of hate speech.
 In addition, Explainable Artificial Intelligence (XAI) techniques were incorporated to improve the interpretability and transparency of model predictions.

-This work is intended for academic and research purposes and focuses on experimentation, model development, and evaluation rather than developing a production application or web-based system.

 ---

 ## Project Objectives